-In addition to contemporary media, I was also inspired by Korean tal (탈) masks: archetypal masks used in folk dances and plays.
-Although tal literally translates to “mask,” the word is derived from a Chinese character meaning “to rid oneself” or “to free oneself.”
+I was primarily inspired by Korean tal (탈) masks: archetypal masks used in folk dances and plays.
+Although tal literally translates to “mask,” the word is derived from a Chinese character meaning “to free oneself.”
 In Korean folk traditions, these masks allowed the wearer to be free from social norms.
 The masks reveal the heart’s true, hidden desire.